PathMLP: Smooth Path Towards High-order Homophily: Preliminaries

 \subsection{Homophily}

-Homophily refers to the fact that nodes with similar attributes are more likely to be connected, or furthermore, nodes are more likely to be connected to nodes with the same label.
-This phenomenon is reflected in many real social networks and information networks.
+Homophily refers to the tendency for nodes with similar attributes or labels to be more likely connected, which is a phenomenon commonly observed in various real-world scenarios such as social and citation networks.
+In this paper, we utilize two homophily metrics as follows.